Rickard Rakell: Anaheim Ducks

 Although the Ducks began the 2017–18 season without Getzlaf, Rakell continued his momentum from the previous season and tallied seven points through his first 11 games.
-By mid-November, Rakell was playing left wing on the Ducks' top line with center Derek Grant and right wing Corey Perry.
+By mid-November 2017, Rakell was playing left wing on the Ducks' top line with centre Derek Grant and right wing Corey Perry.
 Although he experienced a short scoring drought in early November, he quickly amassed six points over four games, including three power-play assists in a win over the Vancouver Canucks on 9 November.
-This success would prove to be shortlived as he then missed five games while recovering from an upper-body injury.
-He returned to the Ducks' lineup on 5 December with one shot on goal in 19:33 minutes of ice time in their 4–3 shootout loss to the Vegas Golden Knights.
+This success would prove to be short-lived as he then missed five games while recovering from an upper-body injury.
+He returned to the Ducks' lineup on 5 December, with one shot on goal in 19:33 minutes of ice time in their 4–3 shootout loss to the Vegas Golden Knights.
 Following his return, Rakell would pick up momentum and hit numerous personal milestones and franchise records through December and January.
-He tallied his 20th career game-winning goal on 29 January while also matching his career-best four-game goal streak.
+He tallied his 20th career game-winning goal on 29 December, while also matching his career-best four-game goal streak.
 He subsequently became the fourth player in the league to reach that mark.
 The following game, Rakell extended his career-high goal streak to five consecutive games with his second multi-goal game of the season.
 His five-game goal streak marked Anaheim's longest since Corey Perry scored in seven straight in 2013.
-On 2 January, Rakell pushed his goal streak to a career-best six consecutive games.
+On 2 January 2018, Rakell pushed his goal streak to a career-best six consecutive games.
 His goal streak would end the following game with seven goals over six games.
 By 22 January, Rakell had accumulated 17 goals and 18 assists for 35 points through 43 games.
 As a result of his overall play, he received a spot on the Pacific Division team for the 2018 NHL All-Star Game.
 Upon returning from the All-Star Game, Rakell extended his assist/point streak to four games, tying his career high for assists in consecutive games.
-He later recorded his first career NHL hat-trick on 25 February 2018 in a 6–5 shootout loss to the Edmonton Oilers.
-Rakell became the second player since the 1967 NHL Expansion Draft to tie a game with two goals in the last minute of regulation to force overtime and the first to score a hat trick with two or more goals in the final 30 seconds.
+He later recorded his first career NHL hat-trick on 25 February, in a 6–5 shootout loss to the Edmonton Oilers.
+Rakell became the second player since the 1967 NHL expansion draft to tie a game with two goals in the last minute of regulation to force overtime and the first to score a hat trick with two or more goals in the final 30 seconds.
 On 2 March, Rakell scored his fourth goal in two games to reach a new career-high 53 points.
 By 4 April, Rakell ranked first on the team with 32 goals as the Ducks qualified for the 2018 Stanley Cup playoffs.
 Rakell finished the 2017–18 season with new career-highs in goals, assists, and points through 77 games.
-He became the first player to lead the Ducks in points other than Getzlaf, Perry or Teemu Selanne since Sergei Fedorov in 2003-04.
+He became the first player to lead the Ducks in points other than Getzlaf, Perry or Teemu Selänne since Sergei Fedorov in 2003–04.